lakwli/memorieswalk/docs/techicalDocs/implementation.md

 ---

-### Phase 2: "My Canvases" Dashboard & Basic Canvas CRUD
+### Phase 2: "My Memories" Dashboard & Basic Memories CRUD

-**Goal:** Implement the dashboard screen and the backend logic for managing canvases.
+**Goal:** Implement the dashboard screen and the backend logic for managing Memories.

-1.  **Backend - Canvas CRUD API:**
+1.  **Backend - Memories CRUD API:**

-    - `POST /api/canvases`: Create a new canvas (requires authenticated user).
+    - `POST /api/Memories`: Create a new Memories (requires authenticated user).
 Sets `user_id` from `req.user`.
-Returns new canvas object (or ID).
+Returns new Memories object (or ID).
-      - _Input:_ `{ title: "My New Canvas" }`
+      - _Input:_ `{ title: "My New Memories" }`
-      - _Response:_ `{ id: ..., title: "My New Canvas", user_id: ..., canvas_data: null, ... }`
+      - _Response:_ `{ id: ..., title: "My New Memories", user_id: ..., Memories: null, ... }`
-    - `GET /api/canvases`: List canvases for the authenticated user.
+    - `GET /api/Memories`: List Memories for the authenticated user.
       - _Response:_ `[{ id, title, thumbnail_url, updated_at }, ...]`
-    - `GET /api/canvases/:id`: Get a specific canvas (owned by the user).
-Returns full canvas data including `canvas_data` (JSONB).
+    - `GET /api/Memories/:id`: Get a specific Memories (owned by the user).
+Returns full Memories data including `Memories_data` (JSONB).
-    - `PUT /api/canvases/:id`: Update canvas (e.g., title, `canvas_data`).
+    - `PUT /api/Memories/:id`: Update Memories (e.g., title, `Memories_data`).
-    - `DELETE /api/canvases/:id`: Delete a canvas (owned by the user).
+    - `DELETE /api/Memories/:id`: Delete a Memories (owned by the user).
-    - Middleware to ensure users can only access/modify their own canvases.
+    - Middleware to ensure users can only access/modify their own Memories.

-2.  **Frontend - "My Canvases" Dashboard (as per mockup /workspace/docs/screenshots/dashboard.png):**
+2.  **Frontend - "My Memories" Dashboard (as per mockup /workspace/docs/screenshots/dashboard.png):**
     - **Page Component:** `pages/DashboardPage.js`.
     - **UI:**
-      - Header: "My Canvas", User Profile icon/initials (top right).
+      - Header: "My Memories", User Profile icon/initials (top right).
       - Search bar (client-side filtering for now).
-      - "Create Canvas" button:
+      - "Create Memories" button:
-        - Action: Calls `POST /api/canvases`.
-On success, navigates to Canvas Editor for the new canvas ID.
+        - Action: Calls `POST /api/Memories`.
+On success, navigates to Memories Editor for the new Memories ID.
-        - _Mockup Detail:_ Blue button with "Create Canvas".
+        - _Mockup Detail:_ Blue button with "Create Memories".
-      - "Delete Canvas" button:
+      - "Delete Memories" button:
-        - Action: Only active if a canvas is selected (or implement per-canvas delete icons).
-Calls `DELETE /api/canvases/:id`.
+        - Action: Only active if a Memories is selected (or implement per-Memories delete icons).
+Calls `DELETE /api/Memories/:id`.
 Requires confirmation.
-        - _Mockup Detail:_ White button with "Delete Canvas".
+        - _Mockup Detail:_ White button with "Delete Memories".
-      - "Recent Canvas" grid:
+      - "Recent Memories" grid:
-        - Fetches data from `GET /api/canvases`.
+        - Fetches data from `GET /api/Memories`.
-        - Displays each canvas as a card (initially, placeholder for thumbnail, then `thumbnail_url`).
-Cards should show canvas title (e.g., "Travel 2024").
+        - Displays each Memories as a card (initially, placeholder for thumbnail, then `thumbnail_url`).
+Cards should show Memories title (e.g., "Travel 2024").
-        - Clicking a canvas navigates to the Canvas Editor for that canvas.
+        - Clicking a Memories navigates to the Memories Editor for that Memories.
         - "View All" link (if pagination is implemented later).
-    - **State:** Local component state for canvas list, search term.
+    - **State:** Local component state for Memories list, search term.
-    - **API Service:** `services/canvasService.js`.
+    - **API Service:** `services/MemoriesService.js`.

 ---

-### Phase 3: Canvas Editor - Core Functionality & Photo Uploads
+### Phase 3: Memories Editor - Core Functionality & Photo Uploads

-**Goal:** Implement the Canvas Editor screen with core object manipulation and photo uploading.
+**Goal:** Implement the Memories Editor screen with core object manipulation and photo uploading.

 1.  **Backend - Photo Upload & Serving:**

-    - `POST /api/canvases/:id/photos` or `/api/photos?canvasId=:id`: Upload photo.
+    - `POST /api/Memories/:id/photos` or `/api/photos?MemoriesId=:id`: Upload photo.
       - Uses `multer` for file handling.
-      - Saves original image to `server/uploads/user_<userId>/canvas_<canvasId>/<filename>`.
+      - Saves original image to `server/uploads/user_<userId>/Memories_<MemoriesId>/<filename>`.
       - Uses `sharp` to generate a display-optimized version and a small thumbnail.
       - Returns path/URL to the uploaded photo.
     - Static file serving (Express middleware) for the `uploads` directory.

 2.  **Backend - Auto-Save & Manual Save Endpoint:**

-    - Re-use `PUT /api/canvases/:id`.
-The request body will contain the `canvas_data` (JSON from Fabric.js) and potentially a new `thumbnail_data_url` (if using frontend thumbnail generation initially).
+    - Re-use `PUT /api/Memories/:id`.
+The request body will contain the `Memories_data` (JSON from Fabric.js) and potentially a new `thumbnail_data_url` (if using frontend thumbnail generation initially).
     - **Thumbnail Generation (Option 2 - Robust, from `architecture.md`):**
-      - If frontend sends canvas JSON, backend could _eventually_ use a headless browser or specialized library to render the canvas JSON to an image for the `thumbnail_url`.
+      - If frontend sends Memories JSON, backend could _eventually_ use a headless browser or specialized library to render the Memories JSON to an image for the `thumbnail_url`.
-      - _Initial Simpler Approach for Thumbnails:_ Frontend sends a Data URL of the canvas view (`canvas.toDataURL()`) as part of the save payload.
+      - _Initial Simpler Approach for Thumbnails:_ Frontend sends a Data URL of the Memories view (`Memories.toDataURL()`) as part of the save payload.
 Backend saves this as the thumbnail.
-Update `canvases` table with `thumbnail_url`.
+Update `Memories` table with `thumbnail_url`.

-3.  **Frontend - Canvas Editor Page (as per mockup /workspace/docs/screenshots/canvas.png):**
+3.  **Frontend - Memories Editor Page (as per mockup /workspace/docs/screenshots/Memories.png):**

-    - **Page Component:** `pages/CanvasEditorPage.js`.
+    - **Page Component:** `pages/MemoriesEditorPage.js`.
-    - **Routing:** Takes `:canvasId` from URL parameter.
-Fetches canvas data using `GET /api/canvases/:canvasId`.
+    - **Routing:** Takes `:MemoriesId` from URL parameter.
+Fetches Memories data using `GET /api/Memories/:MemoriesId`.
-    - **Canvas Library Integration (Fabric.js):**
+    - **Memories Library Integration (Fabric.js):**
-      - Initialize Fabric.js on a `<canvas>` element.
+      - Initialize Fabric.js on a `<Memories>` element.
-      - Load existing `canvas_data` into Fabric.js (e.g., `canvas.loadFromJSON(data)`).
+      - Load existing `Memories_data` into Fabric.js (e.g., `Memories.loadFromJSON(data)`).
     - **Workspace:**
       - Infinite/Scrollable: Configure Fabric.js for a large workspace, possibly with panning/zooming controls.
       - Background: White or configurable.